jppataki/jppataki/README.md

-- 👋 Hi, I’m @jppataki
+- 👋 Hi, I’m João Prudente
 - 👀 I’m interested in IT and Electric Vehicles
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...